Filip-Peev/calc-testing/README.md

 <br><br>

-All buttons have IDs for easier manipulation. :)
+All buttons have IDs for easier location. :)